Sony NEWS: 1980s

+In 1989, three workstations based on Motorola 68030 were introduced: NWS-1750 (with a single CPU), NWS-1830 and NWS-1850 (with 2 CPUs).
+The computers were equipped in optical disk drive using erasable cartridges allowing to store 594 MB of data.

 1990s

 In 1991, Sony broadened the NEWS range with the 3250 portable workstation, reportedly described in product literature as a laptop but weighing 18 pounds and having more in common with portable computers, being "designed to be set up on a desk and plugged in".
 Featuring an 11-inch monochrome liquid crystal display with a resolution of 1120 x 780 and keyboard with "75 full travel keys", the machine was fitted with an internal hard drive and a 3.5-inch floppy drive.
 A SCSI port permitted the addition of other storage devices, and Ethernet, parallel and serial ports were provided, along with a mouse port and audio in/out ports for audio processing.
 In terms of its fundamental computing facilities, the system employed a 20 MHz MIPS R3000 CPU with R3010 floating-point coprocessor, offered 8 MB of RAM expandable to 36 MB, running an implementation of Unix System V Release 4 and providing an Open Software Foundation Motif graphical environment.
 In the United States, a configuration with 240 MB hard drive cost $9,900, with the 406 MB configuration costing $11,900.

 Early PlayStation development kits were based on Sony NEWS hardware, with added PlayStation hardware.
 Nintendo also developed its first-party Super NES titles on Sony NEWS hardware.

 The Sony NEWS was unable to break into the U.S. market, where Sun Microsystems was dominant, and also did not fare well in Europe.

 The NEWS platform was later used for video-on-demand applications, and for Internet server applications.

 The NEWS division at Sony was dissolved in 1998.